release-engineering/iib/README.md

     question to their digests.
 If this customization is not specified in the config for an organization, the pinning will not be done.
 If no organization is specified, IIB will try and pin the pull specs in the CSV files to their digests.
+  * The `perform_bundle_replacements` customization type is a dictionary with no additional arguments.
+It enables bundle replacements to be passed to the bundle regeneration APIs with the `bundle_replacements` parameter.
+If the customization type is not set, and bundle replacements specified will be ignored.

   Here is an example that ties this all together: